Fiscal Service Announces New Savings Bonds Rates, Series I to Earn 1.64%, Series EE to Earn 0.10%

 Series EE Bonds Issued from May 1997 through April 2005

 Series EE bonds issued from May 1997 through April 2005 continue to earn market-based interest rates set at 90% of the average 5-year Treasury securities yields for the preceding six months.
 The new interest rate for these bonds, effective as the bonds enter semiannual interest periods from November 2015 through April 2016 is 1.39%.
 Market-based rates are updated each May 1 and November 1.

 Series EE Bonds Issued Before May 1997

 Series EE bonds issued before May 1997 earn various rates for semiannual earnings periods, depending on the issue dates.
 Please visit www.treasurydirect.gov for details and current values.

 Savings Bonds Over 30 Years Have Stopped Earning Interest

 All Series E savings bonds have matured and stopped earning interest.
 Series EE bonds issued from January 1980 through November 1985 are no longer earning interest.
 Series EE bonds issued from December 1985 through April 1986 will stop earning interest during the next six months.

 Electronic Series EE and Series I savings bonds may be bought in TreasuryDirect®, a secure, web-based system operated by Treasury since 2002.
-Owners of paper savings bonds can continue to redeem them at most financial institutions.
+Owners of paper savings bonds can continue to redeem them at some financial institutions.
 Paper Series EE and Series I Bonds can only be reissued in electronic form in TreasuryDirect.